 Here are all the steps you’ll need to make this Easter cheesecake recipe.
 It’s so easy!
 Measure your ingredients and crush your graham crackers before you get started.

 Step 1: Make the crust.
 Combine the graham cracker crumbs in a mixing bowl with melted butter, sugars, and salt.
-Mix well and press it into the bottom of a 9-inch pie plate.
+Mix well and press it into the bottom of a 9 or 10 inch pie plate.
 Place it in the refrigerator for at least an hour so it will set!

 Step 2: Prepare the filling.
-Add the cream cheese and condensed milk to a large bowl and beat them until they are perfectly smooth.
-Then, fold in the Cool Whip and vanilla extract until the mixture is nice and fluffy.
+Add and beat the cream cheese in a large bowl.
+Next add condensed milk and continue to beat them until they are perfectly smooth.
+Then, add lemon juice and lastly vanilla extract beat until the mixture thickens.

 Step 3: Separate and add color.
-Grab 4 small bowls and scoop about a half cup of the cheesecake mixture into each one.
+Grab 4 small bowls and scoop about three quarters cup of the cheesecake mixture into each one.
 Squeeze 1-3 drops of each color (yellow, teal, pink, and purple) into each bowl.

 Step 4: Mix well.
 Stir the color into each bowl gently until mixed.
 Use separate spoons for this part!